UCLA Food Studies Graduate Certificate Program

 Please complete the form below as the final step for earning your Food Studies certificate.
 Every field is required.
 If your petition to graduate is approved, you will earn your certificate at the Food Studies dinner in May.

-The deadline to submit the Intent to Complete & Exit Survey is Monday, May 1, 2017.
+The deadline to submit the Intent to Complete & Exit Survey will be early May 2018.
 Completed forms must be sent to Alexis Oberlander (firstname.lastname@example.org) by the deadline.

 Students must obtain at least a B in all courses that will be used to satisfy the certificate requirements.